theplant/appkit/logtracing/README.md

 }
 ```

-It will creates a new span, record the error, and log the span with the logger in context.
+It will create a new span, record the error, and log the span with the logger in context.

 You can append key-values to an active span with `AppendSpanKvs`: